jessicajhassibi/hate-speech-xai/README.md

 # hate-speech-xai
-# Explainabile AI on Hate Speech Detection
+# Explainable AI on Hate Speech Detection

 This repository contains the full code for an Explainable AI (XAI) study on a Hate Speech dataset.

-Practical Project made by Jessica Hassibi, Winter Semester 2025/26, for the Practical Course AI and Security by TU Darmstadt and the Fraunhofer SIT of Darmstadt.
+Project made by Jessica Hassibi, Winter Semester 2025/26, for a Practical Course in AI and Security.
 This project is based on and builds upon the research of Mathew et al. [1].

 The written report is available at [`hate_speech_xai/report/`](hate_speech_xai/report/Report_on_an_Explainable_AI_project_for_Hate_Speech_Classification.pdf).